markjnkim/react-closure/lesson-template.md

 Game Plan formats we can take:
 We provide a sortable list where students can drag steps into the order they think is correct.
 In this interaction, two of the steps are out of order in how the list is presented initially to students.
 Feedback is general and not answer specific.
-We provide two contrasting gameplans and students have to pick the best gameplan.
+We provide two contrasting game plans and students have to pick the best game plan.
 There is a clear right and wrong.
 Feedback is general, explaining why one answer is correct and the other is not.
 We provide a game plan, and the student has to identify the step that is an error